 - UE establishes connection to a WLAN access.

 Details of the conditions are defined by TS 24.526 [19].

+NOTE 2: When providing the updated URSP rules to the UE with a new DNN, the PCF can set the SMF selection management trigger in the AMF to contact the PCF at PDU Session establishment (as specified in clause 6.1.2.5) if the old DNN is requested by the UE.

 The Route Selection Descriptor of a URSP rule shall be only considered valid if all of the following conditions are fulfilled: